-- (1) Every applicant for a permit shall submit a written application, including a scaled site plan, on a form provided by the municipality, to the appropriate official as indicated in Section 14. - (2) All applications shall be signed by an owner or individual who can show evidence of right, title or interest in the property or by an agent, representative, tenant, or contractor of the owner with authorization from the owner to apply for a permit hereunder, certifying that the information in the application is complete and correct. - (3) All applications shall be dated, and the Code Enforcement Officer or Planning Board, as appropriate, shall note upon each application the date and time of its receipt. - (4) A valid plumbing permit or a completed application for a plumbing permit, including the site evaluation approved by the Plumbing Inspector, shall be submitted whenever the nature of the proposed structure or use would require the installation of a subsurface sewage disposal system. - (5) An applicant for a development within the shoreland zone shall provide to the permitting authority, as part of the permit application, photographs of the shoreland vegetation and development site as they existed prior to construction and, no later than twenty (20) days after completion of the development as determined by the Code Enforcement Officer, post-construction photographs of the shoreland vegetation and development site. - D. Procedure for Administering Permits.
-Within 50 days of the date of receiving a written application, the Planning Board or Code Enforcement Officer, as indicated in Section 14, shall notify the applicant in writing either that the application is a complete application, or, if the application is incomplete, that specified additional material is needed to make the application complete.
-The Planning Board or the Code Enforcement Officer, as appropriate, shall approve, approve with conditions, or deny all permit applications in writing within 50 days of receiving a completed application.
-However, if the Planning Board has a waiting list of applications, a decision on the application shall occur within 50 days after the first available date on the Planning Board's agenda following receipt of the completed application, or within 50 days of the public hearing, if the proposed use or structure is found to be in conformance with the purposes and provisions of this Ordinance.
+- (1) Every applicant for a permit shall submit a written application to the Planning Board or Code Enforcement Officer, as indicated in Section 14, including a scaled site plan, on a form provided by the municipality, to the appropriate official as indicated in Section 14. - (2) All applications shall be signed by an owner or individual who can show evidence of right, title or interest in the property or by an agent, representative, tenant, or contractor of the owner with authorization from the owner to apply for a permit hereunder, certifying that the information in the application is complete and correct. - (3) All applications shall be dated, and the Code Enforcement Officer or Planning Board, as appropriate, shall note upon each application the date and time of its receipt. - (4) A valid plumbing permit or a completed application for a plumbing permit, including the site evaluation approved by the Plumbing Inspector, shall be submitted whenever the nature of the proposed structure or use would require the installation of a subsurface sewage disposal system. - (5) An applicant for a development within the shoreland zone shall provide to the permitting authority reviewing authority as part of the permit application, photographs of the shoreland vegetation and development site as they existed prior to construction and, no later than twenty (20) days after completion of the development as determined by the Code Enforcement Officer, post-construction photographs of the shoreland vegetation and development site. - D. Pllrocedure for Administering Permits.
+Within 50 days of the date of receiving a written application, the a Planning Board member shall conduct a preliminary review to determine whether the application contains all applicable submission requirements.